chicken icon

 Australia’s Status

-Australia has had nine outbreaks of highly pathogenic avian influenza since 1976, the most recent of which occurred in 2024.
-On each occasion the outbreak was rapidly brought under control and eradicated, thanks to Australia’s emergency animal disease response protocols and other preparedness arrangements.
+Australia has had several outbreaks of highly pathogenic Avian Influenza since 1976, the most recent of which occurred in early 2025.
+On each occasion, outbreaks are brought rapidly under control through Australia’s emergency animal disease response protocols and arrangements to support its eradication.
 Australia is currently free of the more virulent strain H5N1 2.3.4.4b strain of Avian Influenza that is circulating internationally.

 Surveillance for Avian Influenza in Wild Birds